monch1962/using-checkov/README.md

 ## To use

-To run just the checkov checks contained in this repo, try e.g.
+To include the checkov policies contained in this repo to the standard set of checkov policies, try e.g.

 `$ checkov --external-checks-git https://github.com/monch1962/using-checkov.git -f tfplan2.json`

-where `tfplan2.json` is your Terraform plan file in JSON format
+where `tfplan2.json` is your Terraform plan file in JSON format.

+To run just the AWS_CUSTOM_LABELS1 policy in this repo on its own, try e.g.

+`$ checkov --external-checks-git https://github.com/monch1962/using-checkov.git --check DRAC_AWS_CUSTOM_LABELS1 -f tfplan2.json`